santisoler/scipy2024-pooch/README.md

 It can also download files from repositories like [Zenodo][zenodo], [figshare][figshare] and [dataverse][dataverse] directly through their [DOI (Digital object identifier)][doi].
-Its modular design allows us to plug our own downloaders, so we can make it work with other protocols or APIs.
+Its modular design allows us to plug in our own downloaders, so we can make it work with other protocols or APIs.

 We also offer a simple way to perform post-download tasks through